roy1723/roy1723/README.md

 # 💫 About Me:
-Currently i am an undergrad in AI&DS<br>Talking about my achievements My project have been published in newspapers and i even have won a hackathon<br>My main skill stack are python, data visualization, numpy, pandas, and machine learning but on top of that i am eager to learn more<br>
+As for me, My name is Sahil Banerjee currently an undergrad in Bachelor of Technology in Artificial Intelligence and Data Science.
+Throughout my life, I am deeply fascinated by the world of technologies and their way of making life easier and much simpler.
+This hunger for technologies has driven me to explore various fields within AI, from machine learning to computer vision, and has shaped my academic and professional interests.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/https://www.instagram.com/_shlbnrj_/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/sahil-banerjee-223825226/) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:sahilbanerjee51@gmail.com)